brickadia-community/omegga/docs/plugins/installing.md

 # update plugins named "pluginName" and "anotherPluginName"
 omegga update pluginName anotherPluginName
 ```

+Updating pulls new commits for every installed plugin, or the ones named.
+It
+skips a plugin with uncommitted changes, one on a branch other than
+`main`/`master`, and one that is ahead of its remote.

 Plugins may also need to be updated based on the project's README file.